holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(c)** hold elections for any elected Role within the Circle.

 Only these outputs are valid Governance for a Circle; no one may capture other outputs within the Circle’s Governance records.

+#### 3.1.1 Scope of Policy

+A Policy may only be one or more of the following:

+- **(a)** a grant of an authority the Circle holds to one or more Roles; or
+- **(b)** a constraint on the authority of one or more of the Circle's own Roles; or
+- **(c)** a grant of authority that allows those not otherwise authorized to control or impact one of the Circle's Domains, or a constraint on how they may do so when otherwise authorized; or
+- **(d)** a rule that changes a default rule or process in this Constitution, when that change is explicitly allowed.

+A Policy that changes a default rule or process in the Constitution applies only within the Circle that holds the Policy, or, if explicitly stated, within all Sub-Circles as well, recursively.
+In the latter case, a Sub-Circle may still override that Policy via one of its own, unless explicitly forbidden in the original Policy.

 ### 3.2 Governance Participants